Is the Real Estate Market Cooling?

 Resource: Be prepared to market and sell foreclosures.
 If you know of prospects who are open to foreclosures, create target campaigns for that list and communicate as properties come up.
 You can easily remind contacts of matching properties without spending all day on the phone.
 If you are a mortgage lender, consider adding texting as another method for reminders of past due payments and next steps.

 Don’t let your prospects go cold!
 By staying in communication with potential buyers, you can help them navigate the home buying process easily and on their time.
-Whether you are reaching residential buyers, working with property management, or lending and financing, we have a list of texts you can start sending today to get the communication started!

 Get a TextUs Demo